AMV1909/Google-Translate-Clone/README.md

 -   [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 -   [Bootstrap](https://getbootstrap.com/): A CSS framework directed at responsive, mobile-first front-end web development.
 -   [Open AI API](https://openai.com/): The API of GPT, a neural network trained to write human-like text by completing sentences.
+-   [Vitest](https://vitest.dev): A tool for testing your website's accessibility.

+## Available Scripts

+In the project directory, you can run:

+-   `npm run dev`: Runs the app in the development mode.
+-   `npm run build`: Builds the app for production to the `dist` folder.
+-   `npm run test`: Launches the test runner.
+-   `npm run deploy`: Deploys the app to GitHub Pages.

 ## Deployment